nefarius/docs.nefarius.at/docs/projects/DsHidMini/FAQ.md

 ![9639db8312af037a08b5e5b5384969d6.png](images/9639db8312af037a08b5e5b5384969d6.png)

-Neither are the DualSHock **4** nor the DualSense.
+Neither are the DualShock **4** nor the DualSense.
 I am baffled that this is apparently *really hard* to understand 🤦‍♂️

 ## I'm having "X" problem when using DsHidMini, what should I do?